 We ask our guests to shoot at least 130” (excluding first time hunters and youth) or larger bucks.
 Although we do not have penalty system, guests who willfully shoot small bucks will not be invited back to the ranch.
 We ask our guests to take good ethical shots, preferably 30 yards or less.
 We encourage the use fixed blade broad heads, rather than mechanicals.
-We have witnessed several penetration issues using mechanical broad heads over the years, resulting in non-recovered deer.
+We have witnessed several penetration issues using mechanical broad heads over the years, resulting in wounded or lost deer.

 Schedule your visit to Double P Ranch Now!